 As an undergraduate I read History at the School of Slavonic and East European Studies, which was a Senate Institute of the University of London back in the day, but which is now part of UCL.
 Then I went up to read for a one-year taught masters at St Antony's Oxford.
 At Oxford I met up with Robert Gildea (then at Merton, now Professor of Modern History at Worcester College) and who, in due course, became the supervisor for my D.Phil thesis on the French women's movement between the two world wars.
 My thesis later became my first published book.
 Since then I have published a history of the French Senate (1870-2004, in 2 volumes) and a study of the Senate under the Fifth Republic.
 I now work principally on contemporary French politics, with particular emphasis on political relations and institutions and on the making of memory.
+I have a French politics blog called Fifth-and-a-Half Republic

 I worked at the University of Salford (1990-1991) and University College Dublin (1991-1992), before joining the Department of French and Francophone Studies here at Nottingham in September 1992.
 In 2012 I was elected visiting professor in the Department of History at the University of Limoges in France.